kellykim831/Reverse_Engineering_Code/README.md

 19) The server.js file requires packages, sets up  the PORT, creates express and middleware, creates routes and syncs database, it logs messages in the terminal on successful connection to the server.

  ## Installation
- You will need VS code and the dependencies are Bcryptjs, Express, Express-session, MySql2, passport, passport-local and sequelize.
+ You will need VS code and will need to install the following dependencies: Bcryptjs, Express, Express-session, MySql2, passport, passport-local and sequelize.

  ## Usage
  The reverse engineering code is to provide a walkthrough of the codebase so that a developer can use it as a starting point for a new project.

-### Installing/Technology Used
+### Technology Used

 The following platforms are required to open this application: